ligato/docs/docs/user-guide/concepts.md

 The VPP agent `must` start with the kvdbsync plugin using etcd as a connector.

-!!!
-Note

-    There is the example above or you can look over the code [here][datasync-example].

-Here is an example of an etcd.conf file defining the IP address and port number of the etcd server.
+Here is an example of an etcd.conf file defining the IP address and port number of the etcd server:
 ```
 endpoints:
   - "172.17.0.1:2379"
 ```
 The etcd config file is passed to the VPP agent using the flag `--etcd-confg=<path>`.
 The file contains additional etcd-specific parameters such as dial timeout, certification and compaction.
 See the [config files section][list-of-supported] for more details.

 Note that if the config file is not provided, the connector plugin will not be started and a connection will not be established.
 If the etcd server is not reachable, the VPP agent may not start.
-[Here](../tutorials/04_kv-store.md#tutorial-etcd-troubleshooting) are several etcd troubleshooting tips.

-The recommended tool to manage etcd data is [`etcdctl`][etcdctl].
+Check out the [etcd troubleshooting tips](../tutorials/04_kv-store.md#tutorial-etcd-troubleshooting) section to assist in resolving these errors.

 ---